List of sports events affected by the virus f... | Taiwan News

 HORSE RACING

 Japan Racing Association: All races from Feb.
-27 to have no spectators.
+27 to have no spectators, indefinitely.

 ICE HOCKEY